SeanBryan/numpy_pandas_sql_talk/README.md

-# SESE Bootcamp Talk on Numpy, Pandas, and SQLite
+# SESE Bootcamp Talk on Python, Numpy, Pandas, and SQLite

 Hi Everyone!
 This is the material for my basic introduction to analyzing scientific data with python